codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* By adopting the `Observable` protocol, a class adopts default implementations for all functions and properties in `Observable`.
+* By adopting the `Observable` protocol, a class adopts implementations of all functions and properties in `Observable`.

-    When you replace a default implementation, you can still incorporate it in your custom implementation.
-The default implementations use the `ObservationService`.
-You'll find them in [Observable.swift](https://github.com/flowtoolz/SwiftObserver/blob/master/Code/Observable.swift).

 ## <a id="mappings"></a>5.
 Create Observables as Mappings of Others